martikyan/encryptfiles/README.md

 ---

-Now you can use `encryptfiles` from any directory for quick file encryption and decryption.
+Now you can use `encryptfiles` from any directory for quick file encryption and decryption, with the flexibility of specifying a target directory and controlling Git operations.

+---

-## Todo list
+## Todo List

-- Create an option to provide directory as parameter
-- Create password confirmation
-- Fix options and help
-- Protect against pushes of unencrypted files
+- Protect against pushes of unencrypted files.
-- Add an option to revert encryption locally after pushing